FAForever/clans/README.md

 # Configuration

 You must maybe adapt some environment variables, see `.env.example`.
-In Development you find some fallback values in `webpack.config.js`
+In Development Mode you find some fallback values in `webpack.config.js`

 Don't forget to add a OAuth ClientId to the faf database, e.g.